 Therefore don’t take the terminology at face value.
-We regularly have conversations where the individual says ‘sync’ but means ‘automation’, ‘automation’ but means ‘workflow’…….
-We get caught-out and we live in this world.
+We regularly have conversations where the individual says ‘sync’ but means ‘automation’, ‘automation’ but means ‘workflow’.

 Who is asking for the integration?

 More often than not, the person requesting an integration is trying to solve a problem on the front line, often without the technical insight to define it fully.
 This is by no means a deal breaker, but the main information you need when scoping an integration and then building it is around their real-life use case.

 What use case information do you need to define an integration spec?

 At a base level, you are going to need to know the following information to fully design an integration: